antonfirsov/docs/2016/09-Sep/introducing-dotnet-standard-20/introducing-dotnet-standard-20.md

 If you want to learn more about how the compatibility shim works, take a look at the [specification for .NET Standard 2.0][spec-compatshim].

-## When can I start using .NET Standard 2.0?

-From the existing platforms only .NET Framework 4.6.1 (and later) already supports .NET Standard 2.0.
-Support in Xamarin will likely come online in Q4 2016.
-In the same time frame, we'll release .NET Standard 2.0 as a NuGet package that you will be able to target with the existing tools.
-A future blog post will go into the details on how to do that.

-.NET Core and UWP will also support .NET Standard 2.0, but we need a bit more time in order to add the required set of APIs.
-We expect to ship an updated version of .NET Core in Q1 2017.
-The UWP update will come with a future version of Windows.

-We'll also ship more extensive and integrated tooling for .NET Standard 2.0 with the upcoming version of Visual Studio, code named "Dev 15".

 ## Breaking changes between .NET Standard 1.x and 2.0

 Our goal for .NET Core is to significantly extend its surface area so that more